Early setback doesn't keep Dillon from runner-up finish

 With 15 laps to go, Martin Truex Jr. and Chase Elliott’s brush with the wall (and each other) allowed Kevin Harvick and Dillon the opportunity to grab the top two spots.
 Dillon slowly but surely closed the gap on the points leader – pulling to within .343 seconds of Harvick down the final stretch, but had to settle for the second-place finish.

-The top-3 showing pushed Dillon into the No. 8 slot in terms of playoff points as NASCAR gets sets for a weekend race at Richmond on Saturday.
+The top-3 showing pushed Dillon into the No. 8 slot in terms of playoff points as NASCAR gets sets for a race Saturday at Richmond.

 Dillon intends to keep trying for victories over the next two races, and even counts Richmond as probably his best track in the playoffs.